Castle Rushen High School

-Castle Rushen High School is a co-educational secondary state school located in Castletown on the Isle of Man for pupils from the south of the island and from the nearby Parish the Calf of Man.
+Castle Rushen High School is a co-educational secondary state school located in Castletown on the Isle of Man for pupils from the south of the island.

 Isle of Man school system

 The Isle of Man has six secondary schools.
 The other comprehensive schools are St Ninian's High School, Ballakermeen High School, Ramsey Grammar School and Queen Elizabeth II High School.
 There is one private (fee-paying) school, King William's College.

 The House System

 The pupils of the school are grouped into four houses named after headlands or rocks in the south of the island: Bradda, Carrick, Langness and Scarlett.
 Houses compete in a number of events in the year ranging from sporting events such as inter-house rugby, cross country and netball to more academic competition in the form of a merit award system for good work.
 There are four trophies available each year for "Sport", "Merits", and "Attendance", and the overall best house trophy which is awarded to the house which does best over the other three categories.